 2. The Deutsche Bank equities party 2001

 In 2001, Robbie Williams was at the height of his fame, having already released two popular solo albums and not yet attempted to reunite with Take That.
 This was no barrier when it came to booking him for the Deutsche equities party at the Equinox nightclub in London, which he apparently attended with 200 fans and Geri Halliwell.
-The party took place in February, and may not have been solely for Christmas, but still.

 Separately, at the Deutsche Bank London Christmas party in 2000, male staff were said to arrange for the attendance of escort girls.
 This became a contributory factor in a sex discrimination case filed against the bank later on.